osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

 ```

 !!! warning
-    You must [register](install-origin.md#registering-the-origin) the origin before considering it a
+    You must [register](install-origin.md#registering-the-origin) the origin before starting it up.
-    production service.